-- 1. Touch Doppler Slope.
+1. Touch Doppler Slope.

-- A first caliper is displayed
+A first caliper is displayed

-- Press Select to anchor the first caliper

-The system anchors the first caliper and displays a second active caliper

-- 3. Use the Trackball to move the active caliper
+- Press Select to anchor the first caliper The system anchors the first caliper and displays a second active caliper - 3.
+Use the Trackball to move the active caliper - 4.
+Press Select to anchor the second caliper